7 reasons why it’s a great time to buy a house

 4.)
 Durable mortgage demand: Typical 30-year fixed-rate mortgage has fallen below 4%, its lowest level in nearly five years.
 Mortgage demand is robust.
 The Mortgage Bankers Association’s new mortgages are up 11% from a year ago.
 Remember that.
 There always the danger of higher rates in the future.

 5.)
 Low Inventory is NOT holding back sales: Much attention has been paid to the chronically tight housing supply.
-As of January 2018, there was a paltry 3.6 months of total inventory compared with records of more than a year’s worth of supply during the “Great Housing Recession.”
+As of January 2018, there were a paltry 3.6 months of total inventory compared with records of more than a year’s worth of supply during the “Great Housing Recession.”
 But inventories aren’t dropping because it’s a terrible time to sell a house — quite the opposite.
 The details show the total volume of existing home sales rose marginally last month even as inventories were down 7%.
 That hints that the sales would be there if only there was the supply.

 6.)
 Untapped first-time buyers: Even more compelling is the demographic shift the U.S. is experiencing, with 25-to-29-year-olds representing the largest cohort among five-year slices of the population, followed by 30-to-34-year-olds.
 They are entering the time when they have families and buy homes, which is undeniably a net positive for housing (and the broader economy) across the next several years.